 A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
 This can be done in person or via email.
 It is the responsibility of the voting member to inform the proxy of issues and constituent feedback.
 The proxy must then report back to the voting member.
 A voting member of a committee can only use a proxy twice during the course of the academic year.

-Alternate: For College Council only.
-Alternates are appointed by constituent groups and serve as a voting member when the designated constituent member is absent.
-To ensure continuity, the alternate is expected to attend all meetings of the participatory governance committee and remain in direct contact with the designated constituent member and the constituency group.

-These alternates (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.

 Note Taker: